FDUCSLG/PRML-2019Spring-FDU/assignment-1/17307130196/assignment1.md

 ## Requirement Three

-In this section, the influences of *h* on Kernel Method will be discussed. **How *h* changes the result and how to pick out a proper *h*** will be the main goals.
+In this section, the influences of *h* on KDE will be discussed. **How *h* changes the result and how to pick out a proper *h*** will be the main goals.

 ### Some Basic Considerations

-When considering a Kernel Method with non-Gaussian kernel, it's easy to figure out how *h* influences the result.
+When considering KDE with non-Gaussian kernel, it's easy to figure out how *h* influences the result.
 A larger *h* allows more data influences the estimation of a single point, causing it show more global features around the point.
 Therefore, a larger *h* will make it smoother.
 On the opposite, a smaller *h* shows more local information, and is sharper.

 The situation in the Gaussian kernel is the same. *h* in Gaussian kernel controls the weights of influences that every points put on the test point.
 A larger *h* makes the weights of a further data decays slower, and has a more global feature as the non-Gaussian situation.
-So the conclusions of non-Gaussian kernel method holds in Gaussian kernel method.
+So the conclusions of non-Gaussian KDE holds in Gaussian KDE.
 Under this consideration, the variance may have little influence on the change of the curve's basic shape, but has great influences on the smoothness.

 ### Using Different *h*